There are 15 non-technical things every engineer should know. Without them, you’ll struggle and not reach your full potential.

 - Blame others for your mistakes and shortcomings

-BUT, you still need confidence.
+Now, you still need confidence.
 Confidence and arrogance are two separate qualities.
-Having confidence, you’ll stand tall behind your engineering solutions without being an ass.
+By having confidence, you’ll stand tall behind your engineering solutions without being an ass.
 Even when 10 other engineers are staring you down saying “your design is wrong!”

 This is why confidence in high-level engineering positions is highly sought after.
-Because in these positions, you’ll make impact decisions daily.
-Then people will hang off your every last word.
-No pressure!
+Because in these positions, you’ll make highly impactful decisions.
+People will then hang off your every last word.

 #12 Learn about other engineering disciplines

-So if you even understand a sliver of the role of other engineers, your work will naturally improve.
-Because the work of all disciplines of engineers is like puzzle pieces you need to fit together.
-And the greater knowledge you have, the better the puzzle pieces will fit on the first try.
+By understanding the work of other engineers, your work will naturally improve.
+Because the work of all disciplines of engineers fit together like puzzle pieces.
+So with greater knowledge, the better the puzzle pieces will fit on the first try.